CollectionBuilder/collectionbuilder-csv/docs/rake_tasks/download_by_csv.md

 # download_by_csv

-`rake download_by_csv` downloads a list of files from a CSV.
+`rake download_by_csv` downloads a list of files (URLs) from a CSV.

-The task uses only the Ruby standard library, so there is nothing to install beyond the normal project setup (`bundle install`).

-*Note:* earlier versions of this task required Wget, which is no longer needed.
+Optionally, the task can rename the files it downloads so you can normalize filenames at the same time.
+This is sometimes required when download filenames would be the same, such as downloading from a IIIF server where all items are "default.jpg".

+If errors are encountered, the task outputs "download_errors.csv" providing information about the items that were unsuccessful.

+This task is helpful to set up a self-contained "objects" folder for a project by downloading external resources from a repository or S3 bucket.

 Using defaults: